Faithful 32x Texturing Rules and Guidelines

 Only replace programmer art textures (or textures that weren’t changed in the texture update) if it’s absolutely obvious what they should be changed to.

-Picture 41: Blaze powder, an example of a texture that should not be “jappafied”.
+Picture 43: Blaze powder, an example of a texture that should not be “Jappafied”.

 Wow, this turned out way longer than we expected it to be.
 Would you believe that these guidelines were over a month in development?
 Well, we hope that you have found them useful and descriptive, and that they have cleared up any misbeliefs or doubts you might have had.
 If you have any questions, want to give feedback for this document or just post your textures, message us on our Discord server!

 These rules and guidelines are subject to change at any time.
-All changes to this document will be announced publicly.
-More images may be added in the future.
+Significant changes to this document will be announced publicly.

 Written by Pomi108 for use in the Faithful project